tweag/topiary/README.md

 ### Terminal-Based Playground

-Nix users may also find the `playground.sh` script to be helpful in aiding the interactive development of query files.
-When run in a terminal, it will format the given source input with the requested query file, updating the output on any inotify event against those files.
+Nix users may also find the `bin/playground.sh` script to be helpful in aiding the interactive development of query files.
+When run in a terminal, inside the Nix development shell, it will format the given source input with the requested query file, updating the output on any inotify event against those files.

 ```
-Usage: ${PROGNAME} LANGUAGE [QUERY_FILE] [INPUT_SOURCE]
+Usage: playground LANGUAGE [QUERY_FILE] [INPUT_SOURCE]

 LANGUAGE can be one of the supported languages (e.g., "ocaml", "rust",
 etc.).
 The packaged formatting queries for this language can be